tongtongluu/bubbleTea-DataVis-Thesis/wireframe.md

 Data: menu from yelp
 ![](p3.png)

-## Part4: why it is popular?
 Reason2: Easily instagramable:  lots of hashtags and color analysis of the bubble tea posts
 Data: instagram tags, posts
 ![](p4.png)

-## Part5: why it is popular?
 Reason3: Americanized? use better ingredients to tailor with people's needs No body mentioned about Asian Identity
 Data: yelp reviews
 ![](p5.png)

-## Part6: Can you relate bubble tea with asian identity?
+## Part4: Can you relate bubble tea with asian identity?
 Continue from the previous part, Asians, especially Asian American do think bubble teashop is a social interaction place.
 However, in terms of Asian Identity, to my surprise, a lot of asian american refused to relate their identity with a pop drink.
 Brought up a term called: boba liberalism
 Data: survey, twitter